Is Jackfruit new to you?

 While the average size of the fruit is 10 to 25 pounds, it can grow up to 3 foot long.
 These massive, green, oblong fruits come with a bumpy, fleshy exterior while the inside contains many pale yellow, plump bulbs.
 These are edible and joined at the core.
 The seeds can also be cooked, eaten on their own or ground into flour, providing many different foods for local inhabitants.

 While a ripe, unopened jackfruit has a strong, unpleasant odor, the pulp of the opened fruit smells sweet.
-When eaten ripe and raw, the taste of jackfruit is sweet and similar to pineapple, mango and banana.
+When eaten ripe and raw, the taste of jackfruit is sweet and similar to pineapple

 But it can even be eaten unripe.